 So to choose the music you must know the length required, but also you need the right kind of music.
 Playford dances and many traditional dances (such as Morpeth Rant) have their own tune.
 Some bands play the one tune throughout; others start with the original tune, go on to one or more other tunes, and usually get back to the original tune for at least the last time through.
 When there's no standard tune for a dance, you or the band will have to choose one.
 If you're using recorded music, try out various tracks and dance to them on your own.
 Not all 32-bar reels are the same: they may have a different speed or a different “feel”.
 Some callers use Scottish recordings for English or American dances — and I don't agree with this.
 If it starts with a chord, it has a very regular precise rhythm, it changes tunes every 32 bars, it's accordion-led and has drums, it's almost certainly a Scottish band.
 They tend to be slightly slower than English recordings: dance speed is slower than walk speed.
 Callers feel safe with these recordings — they have very definite 4- and 8-bar phrases, a different tune each time (often in a different key) — callers know where they are.
 But to me it's the wrong sound for the dance they're using it for.
 American-style music is often fiddle-led, and is much more flexible.
 Use this for squares and contras.
 English music is not so easily defined.
 By changing the music, or the speed, you can change the whole character of the dance.
 I once danced Pat Shaw's “Waters of Holland” twice during a Day of Dance, at very different speeds — and it was like two different dances.
 I didn't feel that one was right and the other was wrong, but it certainly affected the way people experienced the dance.

 Jig or reel?
 A reel is flatter, and better for walking.
 A jig is bouncier, and better for dancing — think of the phrase “jigging around”.
 (If you still can't tell which is which, just remember that “JIG” has three letters and “REEL” has four — but don't try to generalise this rule!)
 If you want to persuade your crowd not to plod through everything, try some jigs.
 English callers normally use reels for American Squares, though traditional American callers will happily use jigs.
-There's also a distinction between single jigs (“Off she goes”) and double jigs (“Irish Washerwoman”) — single jigs are better for gallopping.
+There's also a distinction between single jigs (“Off she goes”,also known as “Humpty Dumpty”) and double jigs (“Irish Washerwoman”) — single jigs are better for gallopping.

 A little more knowledge: Remember that both of these have two beats to the bar.
 A slip-jig has three beats to the bar, and the music just flows on and on; you need to know where the bar-lines are.
 A hornpipe with its familiar dotted rhythm has four beats to the bar, so make quite sure you know how much music you need.
-It still follows the rule for reels and jigs that there are two steps to the bar, but a “step” is a step-hop or a one-two-three-hop.
+It still follows the rule for reels and jigs that there are two steps to the bar, but a “step” is a step-hop.
 You may panic when calling a hornpipe dance such as Clopton Bridge because you can't believe the musical phrases are as long as they are, and you could end up doing the entire dance at double speed!
 Occasionally reels are written out with four beats to the bar rather than two — for instance “Delia” (Hunter's Moon) — and this may cause confusion, especially if the band try to play it double speed.

 I do a harder programme than many callers and not so many well-known dances — that's my approach, and I'm certainly not saying you should do the same.
 I keep a list for each place I call, and write down what I did, so that I don't end up with the same programme the next time I call there.
 You can put other information there — how to get to the hall, the fact that they do mainly Playford and you had trouble with the American Squares, or they're elderly and don't want anything too violent, or they always have lots of new people, or even “Don't call there again”!

 When I'm preparing my programme I go through my dance index and pull out about twice as many cards as I think I'll need.
 That takes a long time — I've got a lot of dances in my case.
 Then I put them into some sort of order.
 Start with something not too difficult, just to get the feet and brains moving.
-A longways is a good idea — people can join on the end as they arrive.
+A longways is a good idea — people can join on the end as they arrive (though they hardly ever do).
 If you're using live music, it also gives the band or musician a chance to settle down — don't throw an awkward tune at them in the first two dances.
 Keep it varied — don't do two very slow dances together, or two very fast.
 Include some mixers — people come for the social aspect as well as the dancing.
 Finish the first half with something lively — they've got the interval to recover in.
 Finish the evening with something not too difficult — you don't want them going home remembering that they couldn't do the last dance.

 Put the others at the end of the pile as extras.
 Now put the programme away — come back to it tomorrow and have another look.
 Is it really well-balanced?
 Are there a couple of similar dances close together?
 Are there two difficult dances next to each other?